How to fix common WordPress hosting issues

 As WordPress updates, it will install a .maintenance file.
 If the file is not removed after the process is completed, this error will show up.

 - Log into your website by using a FTP program of your choice.

 - Delete the .maintenance file from your website root folder.

 We hope this How-to article offered you useful information about some of the most common WordPress hosting issues.

-Please feel free to let us know if it did by using the comment section below.
+Please feel free to let us know how the procedure went for you by using the comments section below.